gprMax/gprMax/README.rst

 Installation
 ============

 You should use the following guidance to install gprMax if you are an end-user (i.e. you don't intend to develop or contribute to the software).
-Developers should follow the :ref:`Installation for developers section of the User guide <install-dev>`:
+Developers should follow the Installation for developers section (http://docs.gprmax.com/en/latest/includereadme.html#installation-for-developers).

 1. Get the code
 2. Install Python and required Python packages